 The difference between a well packed and poorly packed backpack is no laughing matter.
 Well, it is if you’ve ever watched that guy on a hiking trip whose backpack looks like a family of angry beavers are trying to escape from it, bulging, shifting and catching on every branch he walks by.
-On the flip side, are the Mary Poppins of backpack packing who seems to fit an entire military base into a tiny canvas holdall.
+On the flip side, are the Mary Poppins of backpack packing who seem to fit an entire military base into a tiny canvas holdall.

 # 1 Your Pack Should Tell a Story

 I was told this tip by a former Paratrooper in the Australia army who led a group of us on a 7-day hike across the Tarkine rainforest in Tasmania.
-When planning the ‘layers’ of your backpack think about the storyline of you’re adventure.
+When planning the ‘layers’ of your backpack think about the storyline of your adventure.
 What’s the first thing you’ll do every morning?
 Get dressed and make breakfast, so put those things at the top.
 What’s the last thing you’ll do at the end of your expedition?
 Change into thongs or unlock your car?
 Pack those things in the ‘annoying awkward pocket to access’ (every backpack has one).

 # 2 Red Dot Your Equipment

-I heard this advice from a friend who was trying to downside his camping kit.
+I heard this advice from a friend who was trying to downsise his camping kit.
 He stuck a red sticker to the bottom of all his adventure gear, from kitchen equipment to clothing and gadgets.
 Over the next six months, if he used the item he removed the sticker so that, at the end of the six months, he could see the objects that he’d lugged around unnecessarily.
 Side note: this strategy is best for creature comforts.
 There are some emergency items, such as medical supplies and beacons, that you should always carry with the hope you’ll never need them.

-# 3 Make a Good Compression
+# 3 Make A Good Compression

 The only item I have hanging from my backpack is an emergency whistle.
 It can be tempting to start stringing stuff to the exterior but think about your terrain.
-If you’re going to be climbing under trees or scrambling rocks those items are going to catch, tear and – if you’re unlucky – break free completely.
+If you’re going to be climbing under trees or scrambling rocks, those items are going to catch, tear and – if you’re unlucky – break free completely.
 My top tip for preventing this is a waterproof backpack cover, such as Ospreys ultralight option.
 I often use one, even when it’s not raining because it ‘condoms’ the outside of my pack and stops anything catching.
 It’s also great if you’re putting your backpack into an aircraft baggage hold.

-# 6 Perfect Packing Starts at Home
+# 6 Perfect Packing Starts At Home